SheetalVed/invia-ui-automation-assignment/README.md

-# Automation QA Engineer Assignment
+# Invia UI Automation Assignment

 This project is designed to ensure the quality and functionality of the **ab-in-denurlaub.de** website through automated testing, enabling efficient verification of its features across different regional domains, including **ab-in-den-urlaub.at** and **ab-in-denurlaub.ch**.
 The test suite uses Playwright to automate the verification of key functionalities of the website.